eclipse-openj9/openj9/CONTRIBUTING.md

 Sign off on your commit in the footer.
 By doing this, you assert original authorship of the commit and that you are permitted to contribute it.
 This can be automatically added to your commit by passing `-s` to `git commit`, or by manually adding the following line to the footer of the commit.
+The footer must be separated from the preceeding body or header with a blank line, and there must not be a blank line following the footer.

 ```
 Signed-off-by: Full Name <email>